Louis Buvelot: Career in Australia

 Arriving in Melbourne in February 1865, Buvelot was in business as a photographer in Bourke Street for a year but soon resumed his painting.
 He lived for some years in Latrobe Street East, and then moved to George Street, Fitzroy.
 His new wife, Caroline-Julie Beguin, helped by teaching French, and presently he began to find buyers for his pictures, of whom James Smith was one of the earliest.
 In 1869 the trustees of the National Gallery of Victoria bought two of his pictures, and in 1870 paid £131 for the Waterpool at Coleraine.
 In 1873, 1880 and 1884 he was awarded gold medals at exhibitions held in Melbourne, and he also received a silver medal at the Philadelphia exhibition of 1876.
 His reputation became established, his only interest was his work, and he went on steadily painting until his death on 30 May 1888.

+Buvelot died at his home on George St, Fitzroy.
 He was buried at the Boroondara Cemetery, where a large monument was erected in his memory.